Lumbar Disc Desiccation at L4 – L5

 Types of lumbar disc desiccation

-Although every dried-out disc shares the same water-loss core, clinicians recognise several overlapping types which influence prognosis and management:
+Although every dried-out disc shares the same water-loss core, clinicians recognise several overlapping types which influence and management:

 2. Traumatic desiccation – rapid water loss after a single high-energy flexion or axial-loading injury that cracks the annulus.